SoftCircuits/OrderedDictionary/README.md

 };
 ```

 Like a dictionary, items can by accessed by key.
-You can also use the `ByIndex` property to access an item by a 0-based index.
+You can also use the `ByIndex` property to access an item using a 0-based index.

 ```cs
 Assert.AreEqual("Gary Wilson", dictionary[127]);